AxdeKlerk/Praise-The-Loud/Debugging.md

 	This is invalid HTML because *a* is interactive, and interactive elements shouldn’t be nested inside each other (like inside a *button*).
 The validator flagged this as a structural error.

 -  **Fix:** I restructured the code to separate the button from the anchor tag.
 Instead of nesting one inside the other, I used a regular *a* tag styled like a button:

-		<a href="{% url 'login' %}" class="btn page-btn">Log in again</a>

-	This keeps the look consistent with my other buttons and avoids HTML validation errors.

-- **Lesson Learned:** Always avoid putting interactive elements (like *a*, *input*, *button*, tags etc.) inside one another.
-It might work visually in the browser, but it’s not valid HTML and can cause unexpected issues — especially with screen readers, keyboard navigation, or automated testing.

 ### 8.8 Bugs Unresolved